 All art workers are important actors in artistic knowledge, production, and exhibition work, and an important link between different parties in the art field.
 Most freelance curators have the same precarious economies as artists.
 The goal of improving the payment and working conditions in the field of art must therefore also apply to freelance curators and art mediators who are not permanent employees of the art institutions.

 The self-organised field is an important part of the Danish art scene, that possesses essential information for the further development of a broader agreement that will stabilize the economy for the entire art field.
-In order to gain greater insight into the diversity of the self-organised field and its diverse economic aspects, UKK is, among other things, in dialogue with the newly established association Offspace, which works to create more visibility around the role of the self-organised scene.
 In the longer term, UKK’s goal is to find a way to an agreement, which will include the self-organised field fully or partially.
 This agreement should improve the economic working conditions, without shutting down the experimental field of art.